hernantz/blog/content/one-configpy-to-config-all.md

 such software.

 Configuration management is an important aspect of the architecture of any system.
 But it is sometimes overlooked.

 The purpose of this post is to explore a proposed solution for proper config management in general, and for a python app in particular.

+## Types of configuration

+Hold on a moment.
+Configuration understood as a mechanism of altering the state and behavior of a program can be very broad.

+We are interested in the *deterministic configuration* that presets the state of a program, without having to interact with it, like static config files or envirionment variables.

+On the other hand, there's the *runtime configuration*, which happens when the user interacts with the system.
+User preferences are a typical example of this kind.

+It may not always apply, but a general rule of thumb is to separate config by how it affects code: Code that varies depending on where it is run (static), as oposed on how it is used (runtime).

+We make the distiction because the later is not very general and is up to the developer to decide how to manage it.
+If it is a desktop app, a file or a sqlite database might suffice, but for a cloud app, maybe a distributed key-value store is needed.

 ## Project (app) vs Library

 The first thing to determine is the type of software that needs to be configured.
 There is a difference between configuring a library vs configuring a project.

 Lets see an example of how `sqlalchemy`, a database toolkit library, provides us with the needed building blocks for us to use as we please.